Naoko Nomoto: Silver Studio grasspaper stencils

 During the course of five days Naoko and I managed to look at every one of the 58 rolled items in the large box, allocate an accession number for each one, fill out a spreadsheet with brief object description, condition assessment, and conservation proposal, and Naoko assisted our photographer Justin in photographing all items surveyed, before re-rolling-wrapping and labelling them.

-We then managed to move on to explore the contents of MoDA’s 8 ‘stencil boxes’, which contain the stencil plates, test stencilled papers, and other related materials used for developing designs and techniques by Arthur Silver, as well as promotional materials and publications.
+We then moved on to explore the contents of MoDA’s 8 ‘stencil boxes’, which contain the stencil plates, test stencilled papers, and other related materials used for developing designs and techniques by Arthur Silver, as well as promotional materials and publications.

 What did we find?

-We found 18 unaccessioned grasspaper stencils, approximately 10 linen stencilled pieces, and 30 stencilled paper designs, all of which had been stored in rolls, and many of which are larger than 1m in length.
+We found 18 unaccessioned grasspaper stencils, approximately 10 linen stencilled pieces, and 30 stencilled paper designs, all of which had been stored in rolls, and many of which are larger than 1 metre in length.
 We also surveyed more than 100 items in the stencil boxes.

 In looking at the grasspapers we made a number of observations about how they were made.
 For example: